This blog may contain affiliate links. Read our disclosure policy for more info.

-Important info: The entrance to Casa del Arbol to ride the swing is only $2 USD.
-The local bus is $1 USD each way.
-To catch the bus head to the corner of Rocafuerte & Pastaza street in Baños Ecuador.
+The entrance to Casa del Arbol to ride the swing is only $2 USD and to get there you can take the local bus is $1 USD each way.
+To catch the bus head to the corner of Rocafuerte & Pastaza Street in Baños Ecuador.
 The bus leaves at 5:45 AM, 11 AM, 2 PM and 4 PM.
-A taxi or shuttle is also another option but will set you back $20 USD (entire taxi) and $10 USD pp respectively for a return trip.

 6. Tour to Puyo to see the Amazon

-Starting in Baños we made the 2-hour drive out to Puyo stopping at an animal rescue center along the way to see some rare and endangered animals (including monkeys.)
+On our tour from Baños, we made the 2-hour drive out to Puyo stopping at an animal rescue center along the way to see some rare and endangered animals (including monkeys).
 We then visited a stunning waterfall and enjoyed a swim.
 We learned about the flora and fauna in the area and made our way to a camp for lunch.